LRagji/express-service-bootstrap/README.md

 1. General API Security - (helmet based)
 2. Health checks - K8S Health Probes
-3. Process exits listners - Your API server should shutdown as gracefully as possible when it receives any shutdown signals from OS.
+3. Process exits listeners - Your API server should shutdown as gracefully as possible when it receives any shutdown signals from OS.
 4. Include your API documentation - Swagger UI express.
-5. Singleton DI container - possibly the best pattern to follow, yet completely flexible and ignoreable.
+5. Singleton DI container - possibly the best pattern to follow, yet completely flexible and ignorable.
-6. Creator pattern - dont use new keyword, this helps in writting better unit tests and mockable classes and features.
+6. Creator pattern - don't use new keyword, this helps in writing better unit tests and mockable classes and features.

 ## Getting Started